Several people shot at Copenhagen shopping mall, police say - NewsBreak

 “One person has been arrested in connection with the shooting at Fields.
 We currently are not able to say more about the person concerned," Copenhagen police tweeted.
 “We have a massive presence at Fields and are working on getting an overview.”

 The shopping center is on the outskirts of Copenhagen just across from a subway line that connects the city center with the international airport.
-A major highway also runs adjacent to Fields, which opened in 2004.
+A major highway also runs adjacent to Fields.

-A concert by former One Direction band member Harry Styles was scheduled to be held at 8 p.m.
-(1800 GMT; 2 p.m.
-EDT) at the nearby Royal Arena.
-It was unclear whether the concert would be held.

-On Snapchat, Styles wrote ”My team and I pray for everyone involved in the Copenhagen shopping mall shooting.
-I am shocked.
-Love H.”

 Comments / 0